Attractions

 Campbellford/Seymour within the Municipality of Trent Hills.
 The Heritage Society collects archival material and historical artifacts relevant to the Campbellford/Seymour area and also has a large collection of genealogical and historical research material.

-The Campbellford-Seymour Heritage Centre is open Monday to Friday during July and August from 10 am to 4 pm.
-The rest of the year, the centre is open Wednesdays from 10 am to 4 pm.
+The Campbellford-Seymour Heritage Centre is open Tuesday to Thursday during July and August from 10 am to 4 pm.
+The rest of the year, the Centre is open Wednesdays from 10 am to 4 pm.
 LEARN MORE